Fronik-Lihaotian/knowledgeDistillation/README.md

 ### Training student network

-Here I use the medium size of modified MobileNetV2, called MobileNets-M, as the student network, with the `expansion_rate` = 4`.
+Here I use the medium size of modified MobileNetV2, called MobileNets-M, as the student network, with the `expansion_rate=4`.
 Kullback-Leibler divergence is applied to provide distillation loss, the loss function can be described as:

 $$D_{KL}(P_t||P_s) = -\sum (P_t\log P_s-P_t\log P_t),$$